ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 ## 6.5 Adding vertices and edges to a graph

-We applied the deletion rule to remove the vertices and edges in the host graph as specified by the rule.
+We applied the deletion rule to remove vertices and edges from a host graph at the match.
 We called the resulting graph a pushout complement.
-We are now ready to add vertices and edges  specified by the addition rule to the pushout complement.
+We are now ready to add vertices and edges specified by the addition rule.
+However, we will now work with the pushout complement we computed in the previous step.
+We first remove vertices and edges.
+We then add vertices and edges.
 That will complete our replacement procedure!
 Hurray!

 As always, let us begin by drawing a diagram of the gre relationships we got!
 The advantage of drawing digrams is that it arranges information in an intuitive way that it makes it easier to "see" the solution!